Summer and Fall 2020 Study Abroad Program Cancellation

 How can students contact Study Abroad with questions?

-Staff members are currently working remotely, in accordance with the University's response to the COVID-19 outbreak, find more information online: https://www.stedwards.edu/news-center/alerts.
-Please email studyabroad [at] stedwards.edu to get in contact with the staff.
+Staff members are currently working remotely, in accordance with the University's response to the COVID-19 outbreak.
+Please email studyabroad [at] stedwards.edu to get in contact with our staff.

 Student Financial Services (Financial Aid): Kim Bowen, kimw [at] stedwards.edu

-St. Edward’s students returning early from study abroad programs will return to their home locations—not to St. Edward’s University.
+St. Edward’s students returned early from study abroad programs returned to their home locations—not to St. Edward’s University.
+All students were required to return by March 20, 2020.

 All students should follow CDC guidelines, as well as any local guidelines, for self-quarantine.